 Accepting online payments isn’t just a nice option for your customers — it’s a feature nearly all your customers expect and even require in order to do business.
-About 230 million people shop on the internet every year tallying up roughly $3.5 trillion in retail sales.
+About 230 million people shop on the internet every year tallying up roughly $3.5 trillion in retail sales, many processed by a third party payment processor.
 By 2023, that number is expected to nearly double.
 If you’re not accepting online payments — or if your system is outdated, cumbersome and difficult to use (for you or your customers), your business is going to suffer.
 Plus, there’s a really good chance your competitors will be taking note of these changes in consumer behavior and taking full advantage.

 The problem is, opening an individual merchant account is a costly proposition for many smaller and medium-sized businesses.
 Fortunately, third-party payment processing offers an alternative to the traditional merchant account “system” — an alternative with significant advantages for your business.

 Third-Party Payment Processors: First, the “Pros”

 - Lower price: It’s no secret that merchant account setup and operational fees can be costly.
 For many small- and even medium-sized businesses, those costs can take a big chunk out of profits.
 Third-party processing is a lot less expensive to set up and to maintain, making it a welcome choice for businesses with their eye on the bottom line.